collective/collective.recipe.backup/README.txt

 - bin/snapshotbackup makes a full backup, separate from the regular backups.
-Handy for copying the current production database to your laptop or right before a big chance in the site.
+Handy for copying the current production database to your laptop or right before a big change in the site.

 Some extra information: